 1. Make your to-do list the night before.

-Before you go to sleep, make a to do list of all the items you need to do the next day.
+Before you go to sleep, make a to do list of all the items you need to do the next day in a dedicated notebook or planner.
 Not only will this help you feel more relaxed at bedtime, but it will give you a solid and focused foundation to work on as soon as you wake up.
 The end result is feeling more accomplished at the conclusion of the day.

 As soon as you wake, start bringing natural light in.
 Open your curtains or take a quick walk outside.
 It will help wake your body and let your brain know it is time to get to work.
 This is a simple step that can help get your day off to a strong start and help you be more productive.